gravitational/teleport/rfd/0078-role-variables.md

 1. Variable definitions should support some form of pattern matching so that traits can be easily and powerfully extended.
-2. A variable defined in one role should be usable in many other roles.
+2. Variables should be easily referenced anywhere you can reference a trait.

 Non-requirements: